After the adoption order…

-So, the social workers have left, and the adoption order has been made, and you and your family are finally left to your own devices.
+So, the social workers have left, and the adoption order has been made.
+You and your family are finally left to your own devices.
 And they all lived happily ever after.
-Right?

 Also, it’s not always easy to work out who to turn to for support.
 Again, personal experience.